AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Union

-Union display mode helps to display information about one point for all series in one tooltip.
-This display mode may be of great use for comparing series data.
-Here is a sample of the union tooltip.
+Union display mode helps to display information about all points with the same argument from all series in one tooltip.
+This display mode is very useful for comparing series data.
+Here is a sample of the union tooltip:

 ```
 // get chart's tooltip
 var tooltip = chart.tooltip();

 // set display mode for the tooltip
 tooltip.displayMode("union");
 ```

 {sample}CS\_Tooltip\_05{sample}

-Note that if your tooltip is of union mode, setting background color for series separately has no sense as this setting is taken from chart tooltip settings
+Note that if your tooltip is in union mode, setting background color for series separately has no sense as this setting is taken from chart tooltip settings

 ### Separated